Osagie-Godstand/Osagie-Godstand/README.md

 Final Disclaimer: The project repositories will remain private for now.

-Organization: The GitHub account for the [addIOlogic](https://odmg.dev/) Organization, where 'Ken' will reside, currently only has the logo public.
+Organization: The GitHub account for the [addIOlogic](https://github.com/addiologic) Organization, where 'Ken' resides, currently only has the logo repository set to public.